palei/tronner/README.md

 Tronner is a python powered event handling and scripting framework for [Armagetron Advanced](http://armagetronad.net).

-**Please note that this is still very much a work in progress and many of the things in this package are likely to change.**
+This is still work in progress and many things are subject to change.

 ## Getting started